 How Long Is Long Enough?

 If you've ever undergone surgery, you probably received the traditional pre-op order: Don't eat or drink anything after midnight prior to the day of surgery.
-Most experts agree that the length of the recommended fast is needlessly long.
+Some experts agree that the length of the recommended fast is needlessly long.

 Fasting guidelines have been relaxed in recent years, but it's not uncommon for patients to be given the traditional after-midnight order.
 While it's always best to follow your doctor's advice, it's perfectly reasonable to ask about relaxing the fasting requirementsespecially if you're scheduled for an afternoon procedure.
 In that case, you might be asked to go without food for more than 12 hours!
 Doctors and anesthesiologists are often willing to accommodate your wishes.